davlgd/otoroshi-plugin-swaggerui/README.md

 # Otoroshi Swagger UI Plugin

-Need to display OpenAPI/Swagger documentation for your APIs behind Otoroshi?
+Need to display OpenAPI/Swagger documentation for your APIs through Otoroshi?
 This plugin transforms a route into a beautiful interactive documentation page.
-No backend to configure, just a URL to your spec.
+No backend to configure, just set an URL to your spec.

 ## Tech Stack

 - Otoroshi 17.8
 - Scala 2.12 with SBT
 - Swagger UI 5.30 (CDN)
+- Swagger UI Themes 3.0 (CDN)

 ## Quick Start